 Maine Coon Personality

-Let’s look at these six Maine Coon behaviours in greater detail, below:
+Let’s look at these six Maine Coon behaviors in greater detail, below:

 1. Love Of Water

 Maine Coon cats and kittens are very unique because they love playing in the water.
 The more they can splash and spill water everywhere, the better!
 They are also great swimmers, and have been known to go for a cheeky swim in the lake!
 Some Maine Coons also enjoy having a bath!

 It is not uncommon to see a Maine Coon patting the water in their bowl, with their large fluffy paws.
 Whilst they are known for enjoying playing with water, this particular Maine Coon characteristic occurs because the Maine Coon wants to ensure that their drinking water is ‘fresh’.

 Does your cat seem a little too obsessed and fascinated with water?
 If they do, you may have a Maine Coon.

 Maine Coon cats are well known for their friendly, outgoing, and relaxed personalities.
 Often described as ‘gentle giants’, these large impressive cats make great family pets.
 They are also extremely gentle and calm around young children, even if the kids are being really loud and noisy.